50 StatesFacts & TriviaPlaces

 6. The Idaho giant salamander is the official state amphibian of Idaho.
 Not only is it the largest salamander that you’ll find in the potato state, this guy lives almost exclusively within Idaho.
 Never would’ve guessed a state like Idaho would corner the market on a certain kind of amphibian but that’s just one of the many splendors of Idaho.

-7. The monarch buttery has been the official state butterfly of Idaho since 1992.
+7. The monarch buttery has been the official state butterfly of Idaho since 1992, and Alabama, Illinois, Minnesota, Texas, West Virginia, and Vermont also have the lovely monarch as a state symbol.

 8. The cutthroat trout was made the official state fish of Idaho in 1990.
 Sounds vicious!
 We already made this joke before because it’s also the official state fish of Colorado.